mnemnion/JLpeg.jl/Plans.md

 ### Notes on Full Parsing

 `match` is all well and good, but I'm going to want a separate system for parsing, one which returns something more useful than a `PegMatch`.

+What I have so far: the basic mechanism in bridge was decent, the main lack was a way to get back leaf nodes which were elided by suppression.
+The proposal is to store meaningful tokens as SubString pairs with the symbol as key, and "shadow tokens" as UnitRange, with a (separate?) dictionary of offsets to obtain the rule name when needed.

+Ordinary iterators and tree walkers will ignore these, but in contexts where they're useful (syntax highlighting in particular), they're there.